Yoga is an ancient science of well-being that is more than ever applicable today.

-You are able to better understand your own emotional reactions and mental patterns that prevent you from building constructive relationships in your life and living the life you always wanted.
+You are able to better understand your own emotional reactions and mental patterns that prevent you from building constructive relationships and living the life you always wanted.

 Yoga also helps you to become more aware of others.

-You are then more able to see the true essence behind people instead of your own false ideas about them.
-This helps you to understand others better and cultivate compassion for people’s suffering.
+You are then more able to see the true essence behind people instead of your own projections.
+This helps you to understand them better and cultivate compassion for others.

 The path of yoga is not easy.

-Meanwhile yoga really gives you the necessary tools you to navigate throughout life, minimizing the effects of human ignorance and suffering on your own well-being.
+Meanwhile yoga really gives you the necessary tools to navigate through life, minimizing the effects of human ignorance and suffering on your own well-being.

 Yoga is not a panacea, but a method of personal self-healing and self-transformation.

-Through hard work and self-discovery, yoga brings you to self-realization, resulting in life satisfaction, a sense of peace, and unconditional love and happiness.
+Through this work of self-discovery, yoga can bring you to self-realization, resulting in life satisfaction, a sense of peace, and unconditional love and happiness.